-Indicator Number Type and frequency Indicate the number, type, and frequency of actions implemented to generate internal awareness of the contents of the CEGP and its benefits.
-Indicate the number, type, and frequency of actions implemented during the past year to generate external awareness of the contents of the CEGP.
-Indicate the number, type, and frequency of actions implemented during the last year to train RPO/RFO professionals in the contents of the CEGP.
-Indicate the number, type, and frequency of actions implemented during the last year to improve and/or update the contents of the CEGP.
-Indicate the number, type, and frequency of actions implemented during the last year to monitor the level of compliance by professionals and by the organisation with the CEGP values, principles, and behaviours.
-Indicate the number, type, and frequency of notifications received regarding complaints, warnings, and/or reports of possible non-compliance with the CEGP.
-Indicate the number, type, and frequency of notifications received concerning suggestions for improvement and/or proposed behaviours or procedures that could be included as good practices in the contents of the CEGP.
-Indicate the number, type, and frequency of actions implemented to tackle the RRI keys: Integrity, Gender, Open Access, and Public Engagement.
-Indicate the number and type of CEGP improvement actions implemented during the last year (focus groups with RPO/RFO stakeholders, satisfaction surveys, collection of R&I good practice proposals, etc.), as well as the frequency that it has requested collaboration during the last year.
-Indicate the number and type of internal and/or external committees and/or services related to RRI with which the CEGP is linked (e.g., Ethics Committee on R&I, Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.), as well as the frequency that it has requested collaboration during the last year.
+Indicator Number Indicate the number of actions implemented to generate internal awareness of the contents of the CEGP and its benefits (e.g., corporate web banner, institutional email, insertions in social networks, specific seminars, etc.).
+Indicate the number of actions implemented during the past year to generate external awareness of the contents of the CEGP.
+Indicate the number of actions implemented during the last year to train RPO/RFO professionals in the contents of the CEGP. (e.g., Transversal training course, etc.).
+Indicate the number of actions implemented during the last year to improve and/or update the contents of the CEGP.
+Indicate the number of actions implemented during the last year to monitor the level of compliance by professionals and by the institution according to the CEGP values/principles and behaviours.
+Indicate the number of notifications received regarding complaints, warnings and/or reports of possible non-compliance with the CEGP.
+Indicate the number of notifications received concerning suggestions for the improvement and/or proposed good practices (behaviours or procedures) that could be included as good practices in the contents of the CEGP.
+Indicate the number of actions implemented to tackle the RRI keys: Integrity, Gender, Open Access and Public engagement (e.g., Transversal training, awareness day, etc.).
+Indicate the number of actions implemented to tackle the RRI keys: Integrity, Gender, Open Access and Public engagement (e.g., Transversal training, awareness day, etc.).
+Indicate the number of internal and/or external committees and/or services related to RRI the CEGP is linked to (e.g., Ethics Committee on R&I Data Management Officer, Gender Unit, Professional Ethics Committee, Research Bioethics Committee, etc.).
+Indicate the number of times internal and/or external committees and/or services related to RRI with which the CEGP is linked has requested collaboration during the last year.